visit austria, visit austria, banner

 The rest of the street, on the other hand, is rather uninteresting, and that's how it is in this area: you have to go exploring, because there are many hidden gems.

-Restaurants Hom Duan is a local favorite on the main road Ekkamai Road itself, where they cook Northern Thai specialities.
+Restaurant Hom Duan is a local favorite on the main road Ekkamai Road itself, where they cook Northern Thai specialities.
 And yes, there is definitely a difference in food quality even in a gastronomic paradise like Bangkok, and this restaurant is one of the better ones.

 Overall, Ekkamai 10 is one Hotspot for Ekkamai area.
-Here, for example, The Cassette Music Bar, where the entire front is a tribute to the cassette tape, and then there is one of the best restaurants in the whole of Sukhumvit: Restaurant Khao.
+Here, for example, is The Cassette Music Bar, where the entire front is a tribute to the cassette tape, and then there is one of the best restaurants in the whole of Sukhumvit: Restaurant Khao.

 Restaurant Khao is one of Bangkok's Michelin restaurants, and in true Ekkamai style, it's tucked away down a side street.